Composition competition

 With the announcement of the 22nd International Composition Competition 2024/25, the Institute of Music at the Carl von Ossietzky University of Oldenburg aims to expand the repertoire of contemporary music and experimental music theatre of medium difficulty.

-For the current round, the Institute of Music is holding a competition for compositions in the field between music and scene, sound and action, music and theatre, for example in the form of music theatre miniatures, music performance(s), expanded music or other such forms of performance.
+For the current round, the Institute of Music is organising a competition for compositions that bridge the fields of music and performance, sound and action, and music and theatre – for example, in the form of music theatre miniatures, musical performances, expanded music or other such performance formats.

 The submitted works should be easy to read and perform by trained amateurs or interested music students (instruments, singing/speaking voice, action/performance, dance, etc.).
-The exact instrumentation is open, but chamber music formations (approx. 1-10 performers) should be favoured.
+The exact instrumentation is open, but chamber music ensembles (approx. 1–10 performers) should be favoured.

-Closing date was 31 December 2024 (postmark) to:
+The closing date was 31 December 2024 (postmark) to:

 Carl von Ossietzky University of Oldenburg